Do you want a simple, fast and tax efficient route to Portuguese citizenship and an EU passport?

 - You want your investment to function both as a place to live and as your route to residency in Portugal (for example, if you’re selling your main home elsewhere to raise the Golden Visa funds).
 For Brits, this could suit you if you want to live in Portugal for four months per year, but can’t due to the 90/180 rule in the aftermath of Brexit.
 With a Golden Visa you can.

-- You’re not in a rush and are happy to spend time looking for the perfect property investment
+- You’re happy to spend time looking for the perfect property investment

 - You’re willing to pay the higher associated costs in taxes and fees